jgarofoli/LCLS-psana-examples/ParseEdl/README.md

 # ParseEDL tool

-Not waranteed to always work.
+Not warranted to always work.
 Only tested on CXI, some time ago.

 ## cxi_det_config.py
 ## EDLParse.py